ascii-boxes/boxes/pages/contributing.md

 with all kinds of different platforms.

 The planned functionality has long been implemented, and it is very stable.
 Development has thus slowed down and concentrates on maintenance and contributor-driven changes.
-(The year 2021 is a bit of an exception, as the original author has taken up the project again to implement all open feature requests.)

 This is why we attach great importance to contributions.